namin/lms-verify/README.md

 ### Installation
 * Install [CVC4](https://cvc4.cs.stanford.edu/downloads/).
 * Install [Frama-C](http://frama-c.com/download.html) -- after installation, do `why3 config --detect` to configure the solvers -- without this extra step, examples that discharge to a backend will fail to verify!
-* Workaround: Frama-C does not seem to work with the latest why3.
-Downgrade why3 with `opam install --unlock-base why3.0.88.3`.
-Possibly use `frama-c -wp -wp-rte -wp-prover alt-ergo,cvc4-15 <file.c>` as your command.

 ## Lessons Learned